Skip to main content

 • “If repeating levels to get a high score is not your preferred playstyle, you won't get a whole lot of replay value out of it, unless custom levels ever come around (again like Thumper), but I think it's worth at least one playthrough.”

-• “I would have liked to see some mod support or an in-game editor for people to add their own music or create levels to share (like Spin Rhythm XD); that would have added even more replay value.”
+• “I would have liked to see some mod support or an in-game editor for people to add their own music or create levels to share (like Spin Rhythm XD), which would have added even more replay value.”

 • “The replayability of Thrasher for me is mainly the game's OST and different power-ups you get later on when playing through the levels.”